vaginessa/APKMirror/README.md

 An unofficial apkmirror client/web application (forked from the original, which is now abandoned).

-# Develop branch: Any commits and pull requests go to THIS branch, as it is the debug branch for new things before they can be considered stable.
+# Develop branch: Any commits and pull requests you make should go to THIS branch, as it is the debug branch for new things before they can be considered stable.
 # Master branch: Stable code is here.
 Rebase merges from Develop to Master will be fairly frequent.
+APK builds will be off this branch.
 ## This setup will probably change at some point to be more understandable, but until then...um...~~fuck you lmao~~

 Anyone may contribute (I need better translations, and better code review because I don't actually know much about Android development).
 Make a pull request with changes to contribute I guess...